Governance

 Governance structure

-Some of the sub-committees, particularly those with involvement in student selection, progress and misconduct, ethics approval and the award of scholarships are not subject to oversight by the committee to which they report with respect to particular decisions where those decisions are taken under relevant University statutes or regulations.
+Supervisory committees may also consider matters of policy as to the continued need for, operation or scope of activities of their sub-committee.
+Some of the sub-committees, particularly those with involvement in student selection, progress and misconduct, and the awarding of scholarships are not subject to oversight by the committee to which they report into, with respect to particular decisions where those decisions are taken under relevant University statutes or regulations.
 In such cases, there are usually other mechanisms in place for review of the decisions of such bodies.

 School Structure